Star and Garter

 This shows a four-storeyed building of early eighteenth-century character, probably two houses originally; that to the east (to the left above) having a narrow front projecting from its neighbour.
 It is described on British History as follows: “The east house had a shop at ground-floor level, a prominent canted bay on the first floor, and two windows in each succeeding storey, the front being quoined at the angles and finished with an eaves-cornice and a hipped roof.
 The western house had a rusticated Doric porch to the west of the three ground-floor windows, and four windows in each upper storey.
 The angle quoins and eaves-cornice were uniform with those of the eastern house.”

 The buildings in this terrace were demolished in the Nineteen Century and replaced by the Carlton Club.
 In the twentieth century, the building was again replaced, this time by a bland office block numbered 100 and covering the numbers 90 – 100 (left).
 The precise location of the Inn would be near the centre of this building; sadly, there is no plaque to mark the significance of this site.
 The older building next door, a fragment of which is visible on the right of the picture, is the Royal Automobile Club.
-The street on the far side of this building is Carlton Gardens.
+The street on the far side of the building is Carlton Gardens.

 Coincidentally, the Rugby Football Union was founded nearby, at a meeting at the Pall Mall Restaurant on 26 January 1871.